Michael David American, b. 1957

 Biography

-Guggenheim Fellow, recipient of the American Academy of Arts and Letters Award, Yaddo and Edward Albee Fellow, Michael David has been exhibiting internationally since 1981, first with the historical Sidney Janis Gallery, and then with M. Knoedler & Co., as well as Kasim Gallery in London, and has been represented by Bill Lowe Gallery in Atlanta for two decades.
-His work has been shown widely throughout the United States for over 40 years.
-He has been the subject of much historical and curatorial acclaim, and his exhibitions have been reviewed in Art Forum and Art in America, among many other publications.
+A Guggenheim Fellow, an American Academy of Arts and Letters Awardee, and a Yaddo and Edward Albee Fellow, Michael David has been exhibiting internationally since 1981, first with the historical Sidney Janis and then with M. Knoedler & Co.
+Exhibiting widely throughout the United States for forty years, he has been the subject of much historical and curatorial acclaim.
+His recent solo show “The Mirror Stage” was held at Johnson Lowe Gallery in Atlanta, Georgia in 2022.

-His work is included in many prominent private collections and the permanent public collections of the Metropolitan Museum of Art in New York, the Guggenheim Museum in New York, The Brooklyn Museum, The Jewish Museum in New York, The Houston Museum of Contemporary Art, the Denver Museum of Contemporary Art, the Museum of Contemporary Art in Los Angeles, the Los Angeles County Museum of Art, The Margulies Collection in Miami and the Edward Albee Foundation in Montauk New York, and has been the subject of a one-person exhibition at Aspen Museum of Art.
+David’s work is included in many prominent private collections, and permanent public collections include the Metropolitan Museum of Art, New York, NY; the Guggenheim Museum, New York, NY; the Brooklyn Museum, Brooklyn, NY; the Houston Museum of Contemporary Art, Houston, TX; the Denver Museum of Contemporary Art, Denver, CO; the Museum of Contemporary Art, Los Angeles, CA; the Los Angeles County Museum of Art, Los Angeles, CA; the Margulies Collection, Miami, FL; and the Edward Albee Foundation, Montauk NY.
+David was the subject of a one-person exhibition at the Aspen Museum of Art in Aspen, CO.

 Exhibitions